divvun/lang-sme-ml-exp/README.md

 You can start training the model with

+New args for AWS env:

+--model-dir (the same as old `model-name`).

+--train-dir - where the training (preprocessed) data is, `train-words-enc.csv`

+--val-dir - validation data `val-words-enc.csv`

+--vocab - dictionary int2word.txt (not used yet and commented)

+--output-dir - commented

 `./train.py start --device=cuda --model-name {your model name} --epochs 3 --batch-size 64 --seq-len 2 --use-emb`

 or with changed paramaters (see `-h` for help when calling train.py).